Hormones and performance

 Check your testosterone levels

-Our Complete Male Hormones panel (£119) includes testosterone, SHBG, free testosterone, LH, FSH, prolactin and DHEA-S. Home finger-prick kit, results in 5 working days, from UKAS-accredited UK laboratories.
+Our Complete Male Hormones panel (£119) covers testosterone, SHBG, free testosterone, LH, FSH, prolactin and DHEA-S. Home finger-prick kit, results usually within 5 working days, UKAS-accredited UK labs.

 Medical disclaimer:This content is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 Reference ranges cited in this guide are based on BSSM guidelines and published research.
 They may differ from the ranges used by your local NHS laboratory.
 Do not make changes to medication, supplementation, or treatment plans based solely on information in this article — consult your GP or a qualified healthcare professional.
 All Helvy blood tests are processed by UKAS-accredited laboratories to ISO 15189.